lukevanlukevan/LV-Tools/README.md

 A collection of HDAs that I use everyday to make my life easier/better/faster.

+Free to use!
+If you would like to support me, you can do so at [Gumroad](https://wobblypictures.gumroad.com/) or [buy me a coffee](https://www.buymeacoffee.com/lukevan).

 ### Installation:

 For those of you running Houdini 17.5 or later, you have an option for a much easier install.